+As education moves forward, its evolution will explore and expand on the many levels of organization embraced by biology.
 Ecology is a biological science that expands and embellishes on systems thinking and the concept of emergence that flows from understanding how systems constitute an inseparable element of life and the universe within which life exists.
 Life itself is a system within systems.
 All of nature is a system of systems.
 Understanding any facet of nature requires a study of systems.
 It follows, then, that whatever place education has in nature, understanding education will follow, not lead, an understanding of systems.

-Systems are inherent in understanding life and biology is the study of life.
-Education is about the development of human beings; organisms that inhabit a place on this planet.
-Every organism exists through a period of time and then ceases to exist.
-The body of an organism is composed of cells; the simplest forms of nature that known to exhibit the characteristics of life.
+Understanding of evolution followed Charles Darwin's vast evidence of variation and change across time for biological species.
+Gregor Mendel opened a sound way to think about inheritance.
+The synthesis of evolution and genetics established a foundation for all of contemporary biology.
+The body of any specific organism is always composed of cells; the simplest forms in nature that are known to exhibit the characteristics of life.
 Much can be said and much has been said about the characteristics of life.
 What follows will embellish on three characteristics; organization, metabolism and self-perpetuation.
 Each of these characteristics have profound implications for education.